The Five-Year Engagement

 In late 2017, the credit union survey local competitors to get a sense of the rate environment before raising rates on both maturity and non-maturity accounts.

-“Some moved as quickly as we did, but no one has moved further,” Harris says.
+“Some moved as quickly as we did, but no one has moved further” Harris says.

-To wit, the credit union’s cost of funds has nearly tripled in the past four years, from 0.20% to 0.56%, coinciding with its higher deposit rates.
+To date, the credit union’s cost of funds has nearly tripled in the past four years, from 0.20% to 0.56%, coinciding with its higher deposit rates.
 Over the same period, the cost of funds at California credit unions has increased 18 basis points.

 Technology Credit Union’s cost of funds, the interest rate paid on funds deployed, has nearly tripled since 2014, commiserate with an uptick in the credit union’s deposit rates.